-"I understand that you feel inconvenienced."

-"Not everyone knows this is a nature reserve."

-"You can leave your stuff by my chair and I will watch it."

-"I'd be happy to go over the rules with you."

-"I have a leash you can borrow."

-"The reserve boundaries can be confusing, let me point them out to you."

-"I wanted to let you know so that you won't get a ticket."

-"I can point out the plovers to you if you'd like to see them. "

-"Do you know about the dog beach at Hendry's?"

-"Once you are off the Reserve, a docent won't ask you to leash your dog, but the police could still ticket you."

-"Leashing helps keep the beach open to dogs."
+- "I understand that you feel inconvenienced." - "Not everyone knows this is a nature reserve." - "You can leave your stuff by my chair and I will watch it." - "I'd be happy to go over the rules with you." - "I have a leash you can borrow to guide your dog to another beach" - "The reserve boundaries can be confusing, let me point them out to you." - "I wanted to let you know so that you won't get a ticket." - "I can point out the plovers to you if you'd like to see them." - "Do you know about the dog beach at Hendry's?"

+"You are right.
+It feels really unfair that you followed the leash law all these years and and we appreciate you and others who have done so.
+We really tried to make this work.
+Dog prohibition on Snowy Plover beaches is now a standard management tool and part of a state-wide effort to recover this species.
+There are several other beaches in the area that allow dogs - would you like me to show you on this map?"